Developer Guide

 Implementation

-feature allows users to view all existing shortcuts for tags in the address book.
-This process involves parsing the command input, retrieving the list of shortcuts from the Model
+The listShortCut feature allows users to view all existing shortcuts for tags in the address book.
+This process involves parsing the command input, retrieving the list of shortcuts from the Model, formatting the shortcuts into a readable format, and displaying them to the user.

-feature, showing how each component interacts to achieve this functionality.
+Below is a step-by-step usage scenario of the listShortCut feature, showing how each component interacts to achieve this functionality.

-Step 1: Command Execution by LogicManager
+Step 1: Command Execution by LogicManager:

 - The

-command, initiating the process of listing all tag shortcuts in the address book.
+LogicManagerreceives theexecute("listShortCut")command, initiating the process of listing all tag shortcuts in the address book.

 Step 2: Parsing the Command: